-PREVENTING WORSENING OF LYMPHEDEMA
+TREATMENT OF ESTABLISHED LYMPHEDEMA

-If you already have lymphedema, in addition to the measures listed above, there are things you can do to help keep it from getting worse over time.
+For patients who have lymphedema, in addition to the measures listed above, there are things you can do to help keep it from getting worse over time.
 Below are the most important things you can do.

 ●To limit swelling:

 •Do not wear clothing that restricts flow to and from the limb, and avoid activities that could interfere with lymph flow (eg, using a pelvic harness for rock climbing could constrict flow from the lower limb).
-Your doctor will prescribe special custom compression sleeves or hosiery and these should be worn as instructed.

 •Keep your weight under control – Excessive weight gain or being overweight can worsen lymphedema and may limit the effectiveness of compression garments.

-●Contact your doctor or nurse if the affected arm or leg develops a rash, becomes red, blistered, painful, or warm to the touch, or if you get a fever (temperature greater than 100.4ºF or 38ºC).
+●Contact your doctor or nurse if the affected arm or leg develops a rash; becomes red, blistered, painful, or warm to the touch; or if you get a fever (temperature greater than 100.4ºF or 38ºC).
 These symptoms could signal a possible infection that could cause the beginning or worsening of lymphedema.